gilatoes/arduino-optiga-trust-x/README.md

 7. Decompression tool eg. Zip-7

 ## Hardware for Boot Camp
-For this part of training, a XMC2Go board will be used as the MCU I2C host controller for Trust X. The MCU board comes with a JTAG programmer needs to be connected to a Windows based PC for flashing the firmware.
+For this part of training, an Exerciser board will be used as the MCU I2C host controller for Trust X. The Exerciser comes with a JTAG programmer that needs to be connected to a Windows based PC for flashing the firmware.

-* XMC2Go (Infineon Technologies, XMC1100, Cortex M0)
+* Exerciser (Infineon Technologies, XMC1100, Cortex M0)
 [XMC2Go]<br/>
 (https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc_2go_xmc1100_v1/).

-For the ease of use, you will be issued with a Boot Camp Edition of XMC2Go and a detachable Shield2Go token.
-All the exercises should be accomplished using this mission board.
+The Boot Camp Edition of Exerciser comes with a magnetic detachable Shield2Go token.
+Unless stated otherwise, all tasks should be accomplished using the Exerciser.

-For manual wire jumping of XMC2Go board with a Trust X Shield2Go board, please refer to schematic and PCB information [Mission Arduino - XMC2Go with Shield2Go]<br/>
+For make-it-yourself board, please refer to schematic and PCB information [Mission Arduino - XMC2Go with Shield2Go]<br/>
 (https://easyeda.com/gilatoes/mission-1-xmc2go)

 Once the XMC and Trust X Library has been installed on the PC, you can try to open the helloBootCamp example.
 Perform the **Verify** and **Upload** to flash the MCU firmware to make sure that the environment has been properly setup.